 Demos

-Eight scenarios show HELIX in motion against the four-step Core Workflow Contract from the PRD: write the brief, check alignment, create the work plan, run it in the factory.
+Eight scenarios show HELIX in motion against the four-step core workflow Contract from the PRD: write the brief, check alignment, create the work plan, hand it to the runtime.

 (source) under docs/demos/<slug>/.
 The asciinema casts on